shrinerb/shrine/doc/direct_s3.md

   times out.

-To start, let's set both temporary and permanent storage to S3, with the temporary storage uploading to the `cache/` directory:
+To start, let's set both temporary and permanent storage to S3, with the temporary storage uploading to the `cache/` prefix:

 ```rb
 # Gemfile